 .
 During the 1940's / 60's the traveler to Guernsey, had a choice of using the midnight departure time from Southampton, or a more enjoyable daytime crossing via Weymouth, a night crossing gave you more Holiday time on the island . - .
 A point to remember, there is Zero V.A.T or tax on presents purchased. ,

 .
-Guernsey is a small Island lying about 90 miles due South of Torquay on the south coast of England (or the Mainland, the local term) . - .
-It is about 30 sq. miles with a coastal road of apprx.
+Guernsey is a small Island lying about 90 miles due South of Weymouth (Lat.
+49.5 deg.
+N) off the south coast of England (or the Mainland the local term) . - .
+It is only 30 sq. miles with a coastal road of apprx.
 24 miles long, so in perspective, it would fit into the Isle of Wight 4 times.
 (148 Sq miles) - Guernsey is one of the Seven Ch.
 Isles with Jersey, Alderney, Sark, Herm, Jethou (off Herm) and Brecqhou / or Brechou, a Private Island about 1 mile - West of Sark and owned by the Twin Brothers - Sirs David & Frederick Barclay and families.
 They are also involved with the Ritz Hotel of Piccadilly, London - bought for £80 million in 1995 and a part of The Telegraph newspaper .

 - Guernseys, with a Zip Code within the U.S.A. - : - Just for interest, there are Seven 'other' Guernseys to be found - such as in California, Arkansas, Pennsilvania, Iowa, Ohio, Wyoming and Seskatchewa / Canada . .
 Then we have Guernsey Lake, a recreation area developed around a dam on the North Platte River,